BalintPogatsa/BalintPogatsa.github.io/_posts/2016-09-26-custom-procedures-in-ef6.md

             throw new NotSupportedException();
         }

 Sometimes you just want to use some built-in procedures of your database which is not accessible directly from Linq.
-At the moment the CodeFirstStoreFunctions library doesn't support them, but I've added it using an extra attribute.
+At the moment the CodeFirstStoreFunctions library doesn't support them, but I've added the missing functionality.
 You can find the sources of this addition in [my fork](https://codefirstfunctions.codeplex.com/SourceControl/network/forks/BalintPogatsa/BuiltInFunctions "my fork").
+The way how to refer to the built-in function is to add the DbFunctionDetails attribute and set the IsBuiltIn property.

 The way how to use it: